-The cornbread recipe is this simple version from Betty Crocker.
+The cornbread recipe is a simple one originally from Betty Crocker.
 Whisk the wet ingredients and gently fold in the dry ingredients.
 Gently spoon the cornbread batter over the warm chili in a deep casserole dish.
 Add cheese if desired.
 I didn’t add any this time, but it would be great.
 Bake and serve.

-- Use roughly two quarts leftover chili *OR* use chili recipe below
+- Use 2 quarts leftover chili OR use the recipe below

 - 1-2 tablespoons chili powder